pucherot/Pi.Alert/README.md

   | -------------------- | -------------------- |

 ### Front
 There is a configurable login to prevent unauthorized use.
 The default password is "123456".
 By default, this is disabled.
-If you want to use password protection, enable it in the configuration file ~/pialert/config/pialert.conf or via [pialert-cli](docs/PIALERTCLI.md).
+If you want to use password protection, enable it on the settings page, or in the configuration file ~/pialert/config/pialert.conf or via [pialert-cli](docs/PIALERTCLI.md).
+The pialert-cli is provided for changing the password.
+More information about this can be found on the Help FAQ page.

-A web frontend that allows:
+The original web frontend that allows:
   - Manage the devices inventory and the characteristics
   - Display in a visual way all the information collected by the back *(Sessions, Connected devices, Favorites, Events, Presence, Internet IP address changes, ...)*

+This was extended with:
-  - Manual Nmap scans
+  - Manual Nmap scans in the details view
   - Speedtest for device "Internet" in the details view
   - Simple network relationship display
-  - Maintenance tasks and settings like:
+  - Help/FAQ page that deals with general questions about the use of Pi.Alert and also explains specific questions concerning this fork.

+The settings page allows the following things
   - Status information *(active scans, database size, backup counter)*
   - Light/Dark-Mode switch and theme selection *(blue, red, green, yellow, black, purple)*
   - Language selection *(english, german, spanish, french)*
   - Enable/Disable network activity graph
   - Pause arp-scan
   - Set API-key
   - Enable/Disable login
   - DB maintenance tools and a possibility for backup, restore and cleanup the database and the config file
   - Send test notifications
   - Config file editor
-  - Help/FAQ section

   | ![Screen 1][screen1]                   | ![Screen 2][screen2]                   | ![Screen 3][screen3]                   |
   | -------------------------------------- | -------------------------------------- | -------------------------------------- |